A rocky month for dental technology

 3. Dentsply Sirona is facing multiple probes stemming from a 2022 internal investigation into possible securities fraud and the company's decision to suspend the sale of its Byte clear aligners and impression kits.

-Dentsply Sirona's internal investigation into possible securities fraud in March 2022.
+Dentsply Sirona's launched an internal investigation into possible securities fraud in March 2022.
 The investigation was completed in November 2022, with the company stating it identified "weaknesses in the company's internal control over financial reporting" and determined its financial statements and related disclosures for the months leading up to Sept.
 30, 2021, and for the 2021 fiscal year are unreliable because of "certain misstatements contained in those financial statements."
 The investigation also determined that certain members of senior management violated provisions of the company’s code of ethics and business conduct.

 Several law firms launched investigations in 2022 and 2023 to look into possible breaches of fiduciary duties and federal securities law violations as a result of the investigation, with the most recent investigation beginning this month by Kaskela Law.